 Birmingham and West Midlands will get 5G mobile network first

 5G mobile technology is heading to the West Midlands first.
-After an intense round of competing for the Government funding, it was announced today that Birmingham and the West Midlands have been selected to trial the new technology – all backed up by a £150 million investment to implement and test the network.
+After an intense round of competing for the Government funding, it was announced today that Birmingham and the West Midlands have been selected to trial the new technology.
+Birmingham’s 5G Mobile Network is all backed up by a £150 million investment to implement and test the network.

 5G will offer increased speed, better reliability and decrease the amount of ‘drops’ that the average user experiences, with experts comparing the connection to that of home fibre broadband.